medistream-team/imoji-editor/README.md

 ### Change Image

-If you want to change the target image to another image, just click image icon button to select new image.
+If you want to change the target image to another image, just click image icon button and select new image.

 <p align="center">
 <img width="250px" src="public/change.gif">